-Beatrice Anduze-Faris, M.D., is medical strategy head at Bristol-Myers Squibb.
-Since early 2016, she has led Medical strategy with Commercial and Development colleagues for a broad portfolio of marketed products that span the company’s Immunoscience, Virology and established brands.
+Beatrice Anduze-Faris, M.D., is Head of Global Clinical Compliance & Continuous Improvement at Bristol-Myers Squibb.
+Prior to this position, she led Medical strategy with Commercial and Development colleagues for a broad portfolio of marketed products that span the company’s Immunoscience, Virology and established brands.

 Beatrice earned her Medical Degree in 1993 from the Faculty of Medicine Pierre & Marie Curie in Paris, France, and completed her general medicine residency at the Pitié-Salpêtrière Hospital where she practiced for several years, caring for people living with HIV/AIDS and conducting clinical research.

 As a former customer of Bristol-Myers Squibb and a physician motivated by patients’ well-being, Beatrice is passionate about delivering a superior customer experience while ensuring rewarding careers for her team members.
 She constantly seeks insights into how customers think, live, make decisions, and interact with Bristol-Myers Squibb.

 Inspired by family members in the medical profession, Beatrice decided to become a doctor at age five.
 That early choice didn’t stop her from exploring many different paths, including entering business school or pursuing her passion for flight.
 At age 16, she traveled alone to the United States and flew a Cessna from Boston to Sacramento in 12 days.
 Her sense of adventure also encouraged her to move to the U.S. in 2003, when she transitioned to Bristol-Myers Squibb corporate headquarters.
 While embracing new professional challenges, she also found time to earn her private pilot license.
 Along with her husband Adam and son Ethan, she now calls central New Jersey home.